To the moms (and dads) out there…

-I’ve experienced this dilemma myself (after all, we did GAPS Intro in an Airstream, whilst traveling with our four kids.
-Nuts?
-Totally.)
+I’ve experienced this dilemma myself (after all, we did GAPS Intro in an Airstream, whilst traveling with our four kids.)

-Along with experiencing it myself, I’ve also “e-observed” many methods of beautifully dedicated mums and was inspired to create a quick list of tips & tricks for working once/eating twice.
+Along with experiencing it myself, I’ve also “e-observed” many methods of beautifully dedicated mums and dads, and was inspired to create a quick list of tips & tricks for working once/eating twice.

 As you know there’s a lot to think about on GAPS™…

-Here are some tips that I’ve either used myself or thought, “Gee, that would be a really swell way to do things”.
+Here are some tips that I’ve either used myself or thought would be a really super way to do things.